Freedom of religion in Ukraine: Independent Ukraine

-Societal and political dealing with anti-Semitism
+Societal and political dealing with antisemitism

 As part of implementing a 2015 decommunization and denazification law, several streets, buildings, and monuments have been renamed after 20th century Ukrainian nationalists, some of whom are associated with antisemitism.

 Some members of parliament, such as Nadiya Savchenko have publicly used antisemitic rhetoric.

 The party Svoboda annually held marches to commemorate Stepan Bandera's birthday, with thousands attending and some chanting antisemitic slogans.

 Since 2013, there have been several instances of physical violence against Jews in Ukraine, some of which have been fatal.
 In one incident in 2017, three individuals threw a hand grenade at a group of Jews making pilgrimage to Uman.
 The grenade did not detonate, but caused injuries to a boy that was struck by it.
 Roughly 30,000 Jews travel to Uman each year for the Jewish New Year.
 According to a government spokesperson, the same three individuals also threw Molotov cocktails at a synagogue in Lviv (causing minor damage), and engaged in other attempted vandalism against Jewish buildings.
 The government claims that these individuals were primarily motivated to "smear Ukraine's reputation".
-In 2019, the independent National Minority Rights Monitoring Group reported no instances of violence against Jews and 14 cases of anti-Semitic vandalism.
-The NMRMG credited this improvement to an improvement in police response to anti-Semitic incidents.
-Some Jewish community leaders have continued to protest perceived impunity for cases of anti-Semitic conduct.
+In 2019, the independent National Minority Rights Monitoring Group reported no instances of violence against Jews and 14 cases of antisemitic vandalism.
+The NMRMG credited this improvement to an improvement in police response to antisemitic incidents.
+Some Jewish community leaders have continued to protest perceived impunity for cases of antisemitic conduct.
 Jewish community leaders have criticized the government's inaction over protection of historical landmarks with significance to the Jewish community.

 According to a 2019 survey published by Pew Research, 83 percent of Ukrainians have favorable opinions of Jews, compared with 11 percent who have unfavorable attitudes, an increase in favorability since the prior study in 2009.
 A study by Razumkov found 17.4 percent of respondents had a favorable attitude towards Judaism, with 47.6 undecided indifferent, 22.3 percent undecided, 11 percent opposed, and 2 percent stating that they had never heard of the religion.
 These numbers also represent an increase in favorable attitudes over prior surveys conducted in 2018 and 2016.